lakhmania/GroceryIdentificationInSmartRefrigeratorsUsingTransferLearning/README.md

 -  Nirali Merchant [https://github.com/nirali-merchant/]

 ## Licence
-The code in the document <by Apoorva Lakhmani, Neha Lalwani, Nirali Merchant> is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+The code in the document is licensed under the [MIT License](https://opensource.org/licenses/MIT)